twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt10-08-the-creator-the-deceitful-mind%zh.rst

 If you can’t close your body door and it’ll torment you wherever you are.
 You have to look after it and still have to fall into the planes of misery.
 People suffer in hell because they have the bodies.
 People are hungry because of the body.
 The sufferings coming from the body door are incalculable and no ending about it.

 Whoever can make this body not exists is truly happy.
-People are doing merits for long life, healthy and (fortunes) in next life.
-Not including of the realization of Nibbāna.
+People are doing merits for long life, healthy and fortunes in next life but not including of the realization of Nibbāna.
 They are just for the sake of the physical body.
 They are still not having enough for the oppression in this life.

 Therefore they are looking for more oppression in next life.
 Isn’t it too much?
 You don’t understand the body very well.
 If you can contemplate the body as anicca, dukkha, anatta and asubha a lot, and do you still have the body to torment you?
 And you’ll be in peace and happiness.
 What I am talking about the body door is still little.